aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 A wrap consists of encircling any part of an opponent with an arm or arms.
 The arm includes the hand.

 A. It is illegal to wrap an opponent who is not in possession of a ball.

 B. If a player in possession of a ball is being or has been wrapped and releases possession of the ball:

 i.
 The referee must shout “ball out” to signal to the wrapping player that the ball has been released.

 ii.
 Once aware of the ball being released, the wrapping player cannot continue contact beyond previously created momentum.

-C. It is illegal to pull on an opponent’s clothing.
+C. It is illegal to pull on an opponent's clothing.

-D. A yank is an illegal form of contact wherein a wrap or grab is applied to an opposing player’s arm and sudden, rapid force is applied.
+D. A yank is an illegal form of contact wherein a wrap or grab is applied to an opposing player's arm and sudden, rapid force is applied.

 E. It is illegal to wrap an opponent from behind with momentum.

  i.
 If the wrapping player is stationary, a wrap may be initiated from behind.

 ⚑ *Contact Foul*—Wrapping an opponent who is not in possession of a ball

-⚑ *Contact Foul*—Pulling an opponent’s clothing
+⚑ *Contact Foul*—Pulling an opponent's clothing

 ⚑ *Contact Foul*—Yanking an opponent